Binge Eating Disorder In Men

 Imagine having a kilogram of food sitting in your stomach and how you might feel.

 Also, my go-to binge food is most often homemade protein cookies.
 The only ingredients are oats, protein powder, banana, peanut butter, some sweetener and some dark chocolate chips.
-It’s great in terms of nutrition value, but I can inhale a lot of these bad boys in one go.
+It’s great in terms of nutritional value, but I can inhale a lot of these bad boys in one go.

 Yes, junk food and refined foods are more common.
-If you have a history of emotional eating, they are much more likely to be our go-to foods so when we are turning to food for any kind of emotional or mental distress we will turn to them.
+If you have a history of emotional eating, they are much more likely to be your go-to foods so when we are turning to food for any kind of emotional or mental distress we will turn to them.
 Plus they are processed to create a certain specific taste and eating experience.

 But that doesn’t mean you can’t end up bingeing on less processed or more wholesome foods either.

 Binge Eating Is Only Because Of A Lack Of Willpower

 Another common myth is that people only binge because of a lack of willpower.

 I talked about this where I mentioned what it feels like to be on a binge and how difficult it can feel to take back control of your own body.
 You’re fully aware of what is happening and of what your body is doing, but unable to stop it.

 As I said, it’s like watching yourself do it, but just not being able to stop it.

 Binge eating disorder is the most common eating disorder amongst men.
 It’s estimated that around 40% of binge eating disorder sufferers are male.